wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/storage-nodejs-use-table-storage-web-site.md

 Replace **<storage account name>** with the name of the storage account you created earlier, and replace **<storage access key>** with the primary access key for your storage account.
 (Use the same values as the config.json file that you created earlier.)

-Alternatively, you can set environment variables in the [Azure Management Portal](https://manage.windowsazure.cn/):
+Alternatively, you can set environment variables in the [Azure Portal](https://portal.azure.cn/):

 1. Open the web app's blade by clicking **Browse** > **Web Apps** > your web app name.